majecty/Unity3dRichTextHelper/README.md

 # Unity3dRichTextHelper
 This library helps you get substring of unity3d's rich  text.
+You can use this to implement a dialogue system

 ## How to use(simple)
 ```csharp